weaveworks-guides/weave-net-legacy/weave-and-docker-platform/1-machine.md

 eval "$(docker-machine env weave-1)"
 ~~~

-and then, verify that everything installed correctly:
+and then, verify that everything is installed correctly:

 ~~~bash
 docker info